 Robertson has been a Fellow with the Canadian Global AFfairs Institute since 2008, serving as vice president (2010-2022) and opening their Ottawa Office in 2010.
 Robertson was a senior advisor to Dentons US LLP (formerly McKenna, Long and Aldridge LLP) from 2010-2018 working for most of the time with the Business Council of Canada (formerly Canadian Council of Chief Executives).
 He served (2009-2016) on the board, of Canada World Youth, including as chair and vice-chair.
 He is a long-time member and former president (2009-11) of the National Capital Branch of the Canadian International Council.
 Robertson is a former member of Carleton’s President’s Advisory Council and a current member of the NPSIA Advisory Council.
 He is honorary chair of the Canada Arizona Business Council.
 He is a member of the Retired Heads of Mission Association.
-He has served on the board and now advisory council of the Conference of Defence Associations Institute since 2010.
+He served on the board and then advisory council of the Conference of Defence Associations Institute 2010=2019.

 A career foreign service officer from 1977-2010, he served as first Head of the Advocacy Secretariat and Minister at the Canadian Embassy in Washington and Consul General in Los Angeles, with previous assignments as Consul and Counsellor in Hong Kong and in New York at the UN and Consulate General.
 In his final assignment he directed a project at Carleton University’s Centre for Trade Policy and Law with the support of the Federal and Provincial Governments and the private sector on Canada-US Engagement.
 A member of the team that negotiated the Canada-US FTA and NAFTA, he is co-author of Decision at Midnight: The Inside Story of the Canada-US FTA (1996).
 He served (2016-22) on the Deputy Minister of International Trade’s Advisory Council.